Racopokemon/ImageSort/README.md

   * Move to trash
   * (later rotate)
   * ~~Context menu key also opens context menu (did always work actually)~~
-* Enter key opens with default app OR opens 'open with' dialog
+* ~~Enter key opens with default app OR opens 'open with' dialog~~
 * ~~In the info dialog before moving, indicate, how many images are moved where!~~
 * ~~F5 Key silently rescans the folder~~
   * ~~That is basically 2 lines~~
 * ~~Fun idea (let's find out if its only annoying or actually helpful)~~
   * ~~on launch of the launcher: check the clipboard.
 If it contains the path to a valid folder on the PC, paste this already into the browser box!~~
+    * Clipboard addon: Maybe check if there is image files inside before navigating there?
+    * ALSO: Ctrl V reads the clipboard again!
 * Safety
   * What happens, if an image is deleted or renamed externally, and ...
     * the folder is rescanned (needs to be deleted out of all categories?)